Best Men's Winter Boots of 2024/25

 What we didn’t like: if you don’t have wide feet, fit can feel sloppy

 The Keen Revel IV Polar boots were made wide, which might not appeal to a broad audience, but to those who need the extra space, these boots are a godsend.
-They’re a winner for Best Winter Boot for Wide Feet for a reason—if you’ve tried other winter boots and didn’t find they worked for your feet or with your preferred favorite comfy pair of thick socks, these are the boots for you!
+They’re a winner for Best Winter Boot for Wide Feet for a reason—if you’ve tried other winter boots and didn’t find they worked for your feet or with your preferred comfy pair of thick socks, these are the boots for you!

 Insulation: Felted wool